security-as-code/rampart-spec/README.md

 endapp
 ```

-The `detect` action is a good way to see how an application responds to the XXE security feature before putting the rule into 'protect' mode.
+The `detect` action is a good way to see how an application responds to the XXE security feature before putting the rule into `protect` mode.
 Any alerts produced as a consequence of the rule are reported in the security log file but the application continues to run as normal.
 This gives application owners the ability to review and evaluate any potential issues so the rule can be tuned to meet their needs.
 This is particularly true of applications that read in XML configuration during application startup.

 ### Allow Example